Veetaha/veetaha.github.io/src/programming-language-definition.md

 ```

 They aren't usually delimited by a semicolon, and they create irregular execution paths (conditional execution, loops).
 We can see how they are composed with regular statements.
 They usually delimit a block of code making the regular statements inside of them be written after a small whitespace gap (indentation).
-The more statements you embed in them, the more nested your code looks like:
+The more statements we embed in them, the more nested our code looks like:

 ```rust
 if 2 + 2 == 4 {